-Elizabeth “Liz” Fowler, Ph.D., J.D., is the Deputy Administrator and Director of the Center for Medicare and Medicaid Innovation (CMS Innovation Center) at the Centers for Medicare and Medicaid Services.
+Elizabeth Fowler, Ph.D., J.D., is the Deputy Administrator and Director of the Center for Medicare and Medicaid Innovation (CMS Innovation Center).
 Dr. Fowler previously served as Executive Vice President of programs at The Commonwealth Fund and Vice President for Global Health Policy at Johnson & Johnson.
-At Johnson & Johnson, she focused on delivery system models and reforms in the U.S. and in developed and emerging markets.
-From 2008 to 2010, she was Chief Health Counsel to Senate Finance Committee Chair, Senator Max Baucus (D-MT), where she played a critical role developing the Senate version of the Affordable Care Act.
-Dr. Fowler has a bachelor’s degree from the University of Pennsylvania, a Ph.D. from the Johns Hopkins School of Public Health, and a J.D. from the University of Minnesota.
+Liz was special assistant to President Obama on health care and economic policy at the National Economic Council.
+In 2008-2010, she was Chief Health Counsel to Senate Finance Committee Chair, Senator Max Baucus (D-MT), where she played a critical role developing the Senate version of the Affordable Care Act.
+She also played a key role drafting the 2003 Medicare Prescription Drug, Improvement and Modernization Act (MMA).
+Liz has over 25 years of experience in health policy and health services research.
+She earned her bachelor’s degree from the University of Pennsylvania, a Ph.D. from the Johns Hopkins Bloomberg School of Public Health, where her research focused on risk adjustment, and a law degree (J.D.) from the University of Minnesota.
+She is admitted to the bar in Maryland, the District of Columbia, and the U.S. Supreme Court.
+Liz is a Fellow of the inaugural class of the Aspen Health Innovators Fellowship and a member of the Aspen Global Leadership Network.

 Arrah Tabe-Bedward is the Deputy Director of the Center for Medicare & Medicaid Innovation.
 Ms.Tabe-Bedward comes to the Innovation Center with a strong background in Medicare.
 She previously served as the Director of the Medicare Enrollment and Appeals Group (MEAG) at the Centers for Medicare & Medicaid Services (CMS).
 As MEAG’s Director, Ms.Tabe-Bedward was responsible for all enrollment and appeals policy under the Medicare Fee-for-Service (FFS), Medicare Advantage (MA), and Medicare Prescription Drug (Part D) programs, and had shared responsibility with the Social Security Administration on Medicare eligibility, enrollment and low-income subsidy issues.
 She also had oversight responsibility for all Medicare appeals operations for the FFS, MA and Part D Qualified Independent Contractors, the appeals units of the Medicare administrative contractors, and CMS’ Beneficiary Notice Initiative, which includes provider-issued notices such as the Important Message from Medicare and the Advance Beneficiary Notices of Noncoverage.
 Ms.Tabe-Bedward has a JD from the University Of Maryland School Of Law and an MS in Public Service Management from DePaul University.
 She initially joined the federal government as a Presidential Management Fellow.
 In addition to MEAG, she worked in CMS’ Program Integrity Group and Office of Legislation.